 For a loft conversion, you will need to produce at least building regulation drawings.
 For a standard loft conversion, the design fees would be between £1,000 to £2,000.

-On top of this, you will need to budget for structural calculations, if a new beam or other structural alterations are needed.
-The fee for the structural design would go from £900 to £1,800 for a standard loft conversion.
+Furthermore, you will need to budget for structural calculations, such as whether a new beam or other structural alterations are required.
+The fee for the structural design will range from £900 to £1,800 for a standard loft conversion.

-Any design and drawings produced for a planning application of a loft conversion, if planning permission is needed, can cost between £1,000 and £3,500.
+Design and the associated drawings produced for a loft conversion planning application, can cost between £1,000 and £3,500.

-Keep in mind that the design costs vary a lot, according to the architects you appoint and whether the design is straightforward or not.
-A saving option is to appoint a consultant, rather than choosing an architect practice.
-A great solution to hire a design and build company, that will quote your loft conversion including the design fees.
+Keep in mind that design costs can vary substantially, depending on the architects you appoint and the complexity of the design A cheaper alternative is to appoint a consultant, rather than choosing an architectural practice.
+Alternatively you can choose to hire a design and build company, who will quote for your loft conversion including the design fees.
 In some cases, the planning fees will also be included in a design and build quotation.